AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

  None None None None None None None None None None None None]
 ```

-It is immideately evident from the number of 'None' values that the size of the array generated is significantly larger than the size of the input.
+It is immediately evident from the number of 'None' values that the size of the array generated is significantly larger than the size of the input.
 In this case, to insert 10 values, an array of size 31 was created.
 However, this is not the worst case.
 Consider inserting values in an ascending order to the tree:

 ```python
 Tree = BinaryTree()